BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </blockquote>

 <p>
-Georg Cantor is a hugely famous mathematician who singlehandedly founded the field of Set Theory, which is a large and deeply important branch of mathematics. -https://en.wikipedia.org/wiki/Georg_Cantor von Neumann's definition of Ordinal numbers is the standard definition still in use to this day. -https://mathworld.wolfram.com/OrdinalNumber.html
+Georg Cantor is a hugely famous mathematician who single-handedly founded the field of Set Theory, an expansive and deeply important branch of mathematics. -https://en.wikipedia.org/wiki/Georg_Cantor von Neumann's definition of Ordinal numbers is the standard definition still used to this day. -https://mathworld.wolfram.com/OrdinalNumber.html

 You're doing well when you beat Georg Cantor at his own game.
 </p>